bon-app-etit/reservation-service/README.md

 #### GET /restaurant:id
 loads restaurant data using unique restaurant id as parameter
 #### POST /restaurant
-adds new restaurant data to database, should include data like restaurant name, reservation hours, number of tables, max reservation duration, max/min number of people for reservation, DOES IT EVEN HAVE A WAITLIST, allowed to make more than one reservation per day
+adds new restaurant data to database, should include data like restaurant name, reservation hours, number of tables, max reservation duration, max/min number of people for reservation, if it even has a waitlist, allowed to make more than one reservation per day
 #### PUT /restaurant:id
 updates restaurant data according to unique restaurant id
 #### DELETE /restaurant:id